Year Six

 P.E

-P.E will be taught this half-term by Mr Williams which will be on Mondays.
-Please ensure that children come to school dressed in their PE kit.
+P.E will be taught this half-term by Mr Williams which will be on Mondays and on Wednesday with Miss Newstead.
+Please ensure that children come to school dressed in their PE kit on these days.
 We will aim to be outside, weather dependent, so please make sure that your child is suitable dressed.

 Reading